 4. Compensation

-4.1 HT will pay the Consultant for its performance of the Services a fixed total amount of Euro per month during which this agreement shall be effective and the consultant shall carry out his activity, VAT excluded where applicable (the “Fixed Compensation”).
+4.1 HT will pay the Consultant for its performance of the Services a fixed total amount of Ten thousand (10.000,00) US Dollars per month during which this agreement shall be effective and the consultant shall carry out his activity, VAT excluded where applicable (the “Fixed Compensation”).
 In addition to the Fixed Compensation, the Consultant shall be entitled to variable fees as set forth in Annex 3.

 4.2 Consultant will provide, at its own expense, the equipment, supplies and other materials used to perform the Services.
 Consultant is responsible for any costs or expenses incurred in connection with the performance of the Services, provided, however, that Company will reimburse Consultant for those expenses related to [______] that are agreed to in writing by HT.